-The table set forth below discloses selected quarterly data regarding sales for the first quarter for the past two years.
-Data from any one or more quarters is not necessarily indicative of annual results or continuing trends.
+The table set forth below discloses selected quarterly data regarding sales for the first six-months of the past two years.
+Data from any one or more quarters or periods is not necessarily indicative of annual results or continuing trends.